-What are Mechanic’s Liens?
+What is a Mechanic’s Liens?

-If they are not paid, general contractors, subcontractors, and material suppliers have a right to assert a lien upon the property for the value of work performed, or the cost of the materials supplied, to improve such property, or supplies delivered to the project site.
+If they are not paid, general contractors, subcontractors, and material suppliers have a right to assert a lien upon the property for the value of work performed, or the cost of the materials supplied, to improve such property or supplies delivered to the project site.

-These type of liens are called a mechanic’s liens, and it ensures the rights of people who provide labor and or materials to increase the value of property.
+These type of liens are called a mechanic’s liens, and it ensures the rights of people who provide labor and or materials to increase the value of the property.

 While the theory is straightforward, Kansas and Missouri have:

 - Deadlines that must be met, and

 - Specific language that should be used